 A solid grasp of inventory turnover ratio turns hopeful businesses into proven ones.

-So, how does a company gauge the health of that movement?
-One way is inventory turnover ratio.
+So, how does a company gauge the health of that movement, besides the financial statements?
+One way is inventory turnover ratio (see what is inventory).

-Inventory turnover ratio shows how efficiently a company handles its incoming inventory from suppliers and its outgoing inventory down the supply chain.
+Inventory turnover ratio shows how efficiently a company handles its incoming inventory from suppliers and its outgoing inventory from warehousing to the rest of the supply chain.
+Whether you run a B2B business (see what is a B2B company) or direct to consumer (DTC), turnover is vital.

 Inventory turnover ratio is a measure that shows how many times a business has sold then replaced their inventory over a set time period.

 Looking at the inventory turnover definition, it’s clear that it’s an important metric.
 It sheds light on how good your business is at selling inventory.
-And on how many days sales in inventory you've got left.
+And on how many inventory days you've got left.

 What Is Stock to Sales Ratio?